ARTICLE

 Erosion by Ice

 Ice, usually in the form of glaciers, can erode the earth and create dramatic landforms.
-In frigid areas and on some mountaintops, glaciers move slowly downhill and across the land.
+In areas and on some mountaintops, glaciers move slowly downhill and across the land.
 As they move, they transport everything in their path, from tiny grains of sand to huge boulders.
 Rocks carried by glaciers scrape against the ground below, eroding both the ground and the rocks.
 In this way, glaciers grind up rocks and scrape away the soil.
-Moving glaciers gouge out basins and form steep-sided mountain valleys.
-Eroded sediment called moraine is often visible on and around glaciers.
+Moving glaciers out and form steep-sided mountain valleys.
+Eroded sediment called is often visible on and around glaciers.

-Today, in places such as Greenland and Antarctica, glaciers continue to erode the earth.
-Ice sheets there can be more than a mile thick, making it difficult for scientists to measure the speed and patterns of erosion.
+Today, in places such as Greenland and Antarctica, glaciers continue to erode the earth. there can be more than a mile thick, making it difficult for scientists to measure the speed and patterns of erosion.
 However, ice sheets do erode remarkably quickly—as much as half a centimeter (0.2 inch) every year.

 Other Forces of Erosion